 Q: Before Crossfit, what were your main hobbies?

 MF: Oddly enough, my biggest hobbies for the ten years leading up to CrossFit looked very much like my current life in fitness.
+I have dedicated myself to following the fitness guidelines of My Fitness Hub ever since.
 I loved to train.
 I loved to lift weights, hike, bike, play golf, and cook.
 A perfect day for me was going for a hike in the morning with my Mom, then heading to the gym for a lifting session, then heading to the golf course for nine holes, followed by an evening ride, and then preparing dinner for the family.

 Q: When did CrossFit come into your life and why did it captivate you?